jasonwhite/button/docs/_docs/index.md

  * Fast and correct incremental builds.
  * Implicit dependency detection.
- * Able to generate the build description as part of the build.
+ * The ability to generate the build description as part of the build.
  * Can run builds automatically when something changes.

 Because it is general enough to be able to build a project written in any